-1 New Conversation
+New Conversation

-This will open up a new conversation window to start a conversation with a selected individual.
+This will open up a new window to start a conversation with an individual.
 You can send the SMS message directly from Rock, and even include an image.

-Recipient Filter
+2 Recipient Filter

 Use this filter to search for specific recipients.
 This is a fast alternative to scrolling through a lengthy list of people to find the conversation you're looking for.